buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Duration**: Instantaneous

 You release a lightning bolt that forms a line 30 meters long and 1 meter wide that extends from you in a direction you choose.
 Each creature on the line must make a Reflex Saving Throw.
 The creature takes 8d6 lightning damage on a failed save, or half as much damage on a successful one.
-The lightning ignites flammable objects in the area that aren't being worn or carried.
+The lightning ignites flammable objects in the area that aren' \*\*t being worn or carried.

 | If cast against hard worked stone, the lightning bolt bounces with an exit angle equal to the entry angle (\textbackslash|/) (180-entry angle).
 A lightning bolt cast into water creates a 3-meter-radius sphere of electricity at the point of entry. |